Share it! Science : Don't Blame the Turkey!

 So why do we feel sleepy after Thanksgiving?
 There are other reasons why eating a large meal might make you sleepy.
 When you eat a lot of food, blood moves to the stomach to aid with digestion and away from other areas.
 With your blood headed towards the stomach there is not as much oxygenating your brain.
 It's what I like to refer to as the "food coma".

 Looking for a turkey science activity?
-Try this: Exploring Melting Point: Turkey Timer STEM.
+Do you know how those pop-up thermometers work?
+Try this and find out: Exploring Melting Point: Turkey Timer STEM.

 No comments: